Kong/kongponents/docs/components/select.md

 ### autosuggest

-With `autosuggest`, you can type in the input, trigger a query to an API with the search keyword, and then update `items` asynchronously as suggestions.
+Add the `autosuggest` prop to trigger a query to an API with the filter keyword, and then update `items` asynchronously as suggestions as the user types.
 Loading state and empty state can be configured using the `loading` and `empty` slots.

 <KSelect